trickstercache/trickster/docs/developer/environment/README.md

 The Compose file brings up Prometheus, InfluxDB 2.x, InfluxDB 3.x, ClickHouse, Apache Druid, MySQL, TimescaleDB, and Graphite alongside Grafana.
-Trickster's dev config registers a matching backend for each (except TimescaleDB, which is direct-only for now; see [TimescaleDB Details](#timescaledb-details)), so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.
+Trickster's dev config registers a matching backend for each, so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.